 So you started your own blog.
 Yay, congratulations!
+But now you’re left scratching your head wondering why your blog isn’t making money.

 You’ve published awesome content and shared it on Facebook, Twitter, Pinterest, Instagram, and so on.